-SAP DP has all types of functionality problems, which are aside from just the Data Warehouse Workbench, and companies that use SAP DP are dissatisfied with the product, and when we review SAP DP implementations, the implementing company is almost always forecasting at a very low level of sophistication.
+SAP DP has all types of functionality problems, which are aside from just the Data Warehouse Workbench, and companies that use SAP DP are dissatisfied with the product.
+When we review SAP DP implementations, the implementing company is almost always forecasting at a deficient level of sophistication.

-When we interview customers of DP that are live with DP, we are unable to find a single satisfied account, and while DP may be running on an account, we see that most users are exporting the data and then performing forecast adjustments with Excel.
+When we interview customers of DP that are live with DP, we are unable to find a single satisfied account.
+While DP may be running on an account, we see that most users are exporting the data and then performing forecast adjustments with Excel.
 Consultants are repeatedly brought in to fix DP, but both SAP and their partners in crime the major consulting companies hide the universality of problems with DP from clients.

 Likelihood of Implementation Success